SonicFan2020-best/Enable-All-Repos/README.md

 # Enable-All-Repos
-A shell script that enables all repos. (main, universe, restricted, multiverse)
+A shell script that enables all repos. (main, universe, restricted, multiverse
+# Download
+Click this link: